xiaoxue1117/xiaoxue1117.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Research Fellow at the Department of Electrical and Computer Engineering, National University of Singapore (NUS).
-Prior to that, I have received a Ph.D. degree from the National University of Singapore, supervised by Prof. Haizhou Li (IEEE Fellow) and Prof. Shuzhi Sam Ge (IEEE Fellow).
+Prior to that, I have received a Ph.D. degree from the National University of Singapore, supervised by Prof. [Haizhou Li](https://colips.org/~eleliha/) (IEEE Fellow) and Prof. Shuzhi Sam Ge (IEEE Fellow).
 During my PhD studies, I  was a visiting research scholar at National Institute of Informatics (Japan), supervised by Prof. Junichi Yamagishi.
 I also studied at the Speech Processing Courses Summer School at the University of Crete, supervised by Prof. Yannis Stylianou (IEEE Fellow).
 I received a B.Sc degree from Nanjing University, Nanjing, China in 2017.

 My research interest includes automatic lyrics transcription, speech recognition, speech-to-singing conversion, singing information processing, music information retrieval and multi-modal processing.
 I have published more than ten papers in leading journals and conferences, including IEEE/ACM Transaction on Audio, Speech and Language Processing (TALSP), Speech Communications, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), INTERSPEECH, APSIPA, SMC and ICOT.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Two papers have been accepted by ICASSP 2023!
+- *2023.02*: &nbsp;🎉🎉 Two papers have been accepted by ICASSP 2023!

 # 📝 Publications